 Sinclair, Clive.
 “Esther Singer Kreitman: the trammeled talent of Isaac Bashevis Singer’s neglected sister.”
 Lilith, Spring 1991: 8–9.

 Wisse, Ruth R. The Modern Jewish Canon: a Journey Through Language and Culture.
-New York: 2000.
+New York: Simon and Shuster, 2000.

 Biographical entry in Leksikon fun der Nayer Yidisher Literatur.
 New York: 1981, v. col. 260–261.